dhivyalak/RNNPytorch/README.md

 ![new project](images/cpdaas-new-project.png)

-2.Select Create an empty project.
+2. Select Create an empty project.

 ![empty project](images/cpdaas-empty-project.png)

-3.Provide a name for the project.
+3. Provide a name for the project.
 You must associate an IBM Cloud Object Storage instance with your project.
 If you already have an IBM Cloud Object Storage service instance in your IBM Cloud account, it should automatically be populated here.
 Otherwise, click Add.

 ![set project name](images/cpdaas-project-name.png)

-4.Select the type of plan to create (a Lite plan should suffice for this tutorial), and click Create.
+4. Select the type of plan to create (a Lite plan should suffice for this tutorial), and click Create.

 ![select lite plan](images/cos-lite-plan.png)

-5.Click Refresh on the project creation page.
+5. Click Refresh on the project creation page.

 ![refresh creation page](images/cpdaas-refresh-cos.png)

-6.Click Create after you see the IBM Cloud Object Storage instance that you created displayed under Storage.
+6. Click Create after you see the IBM Cloud Object Storage instance that you created displayed under Storage.

 ![create project](images/cpdaas-create-project.png)

-7.After the project is created, you can add the Notebook to the project.
+7. After the project is created, you can add the Notebook to the project.
 Click Add to project +, and select Notebook.

 ![add notebook to proj](images/cpdaas-add-notebook-to-project.png)

-8.Switch to the From URL tab.
+8. Switch to the From URL tab.
 Provide the name of the Notebook as "RNN Implementation Using Pytorch".
 Notebook URL as: "update"

-9.Under the Select runtime drop-down menu, select Default Python 3.7 S (4 vCPU 16 GB RAM).
+9. Under the Select runtime drop-down menu, select Default Python 3.7 S (4 vCPU 16 GB RAM).
 Click Create.

 ![load the notebook](images/loadingNotebook.png)

-10.After the Jupyter Notebook is loaded and the kernel is ready, you can start running the cells in the Notebook.
+10. After the Jupyter Notebook is loaded and the kernel is ready, you can start running the cells in the Notebook.

 ![image of the notebook](images/notebookImage.png)